Joedir7-lab/SOC-Analyist-/README.md

 It aligns with my long-term goals

 ## What steps will I take to become succesful in this field?
-Never stop learning
+Never stop learning,
-Become excellent at the fundamentals
+Become excellent at the fundamentals,
-Learn to think like both an attacker and a defender Become known for reliability
+Learn to think like both an attacker and a defender, Become known for reliability,
-Automate repetitive work
+Automate repetitive work,
-Build a personal brand
+Build a personal brand,
-Build a network
+Build a network,
-Specialize after I've built a strong foundation
+Specialize after I've built a strong foundation.